MahjongPantheon/pantheon/README.md

 Make sure you have Docker, Docker compose plugin and Docker buildx plugin installed and daemon running on your system.
 For debugging, please make sure all the php extensions are installed as well, see Dockerfile for a complete list.

-_Note: on some linux distros almost every docker-related command should be run as root.
+_Note: on some linux distros almost every container-related command should be run as root.
 If nothing happens, or error is displayed, try adding `sudo` before `make`._

 1. Run `make pull` to fetch all the containers from registry.
 This is optional, though, it will allow you to skip container build process.